 But what if your dog gets kennel cough around a holiday or boarding period?

-You may have to cancel plans or find a friend without furry friends to pet sit instead.
-Kennel is a highly infectious cough which spreads rapidly between dog’s, and you don’t want to spread the infection to other pets!
+You may have to cancel plans or find a friend without furry friends to pet sit for you while you're gone.
+Kennel cough is a highly infectious cough which spreads rapidly between dog’s, and you don’t want to spread the infection to other pets!

 When leaving your pets with friends to pet sit, be sure to also arm them with contact information for your routine and emergency vets.
 This will ensure your pet is in safe, trusted, and equipped hands.

 Can Kennel Cough kill a Dog?

 In most cases, kennel cough is not lethal.
 However, particularly in predisposed or elderly dogs, untreated kennel cough can progress into pneumonia, strep throat, or other illnesses that could then result in death.